 A plan fosters education by phasing growth so that communities can plan for and afford new schools only as needed and by planning for the land needs of educational facilities in the future.
 A good plan does not "rob" students from schools in existing, urbanized areas, forcing school closures.
 A plan provides for health and safety by insuring that new development is not harmful to air and water and that sanitary sewer needs can be adequately met.
 A plan promotes safety by phasing development so that emergency and public safety services can keep up with the need and the funds to pay for them.
+A plan promotes safety by concentrating development near population centers to limit emergency response times.
 A plan promotes safety by encouraging safe access to the transportation system.